glaucorampone/Segment-IAN/README.md

 This repository contains a TensorFlow implementation of a U-Net model for segmenting inferior alveolar nerve and third molars in dental panoramic X-ray images.

 ## Overview
 Dental panoramic X-ray images are crucial for diagnosing various dental conditions.
 Automated segmentation of anatomical structures in these images can aid in accurate diagnosis and treatment planning.
-This project focuses on segmenting the inferior alveolar nerve and third molars using a U-Net model, a popular architecture for semantic segmentation tasks.
+This project focuses on segmenting the inferior alveolar nerve and third molars using a U-Net model.

 ## Model Architecture
 The implemented U-Net model consists of a contracting path (encoding) and an expanding path (decoding) to capture features at different levels of abstraction.
 The model is built using TensorFlow's Keras API.
 Here's a brief overview of the architecture: